solenya-group/solenya/README.md

 # Style

+While you can use ordinary css or scss files with pickle, pickle has first class support for [typestyle](https://github.com/typestyle/typestyle), that lets you write css in typescript.

+The key advantages are:

-Pickle accepts [typestyle](https://github.com/typestyle/typestyle) objects for style attributes, letting you write css in typescript.
-This enables you to abstract and organize your styles with typescript.
-This lets you express styles in a language (i.e. typescript) that's far more powerful than any stylesheet language, and eliminates the seam between your view funtions and styles.
-The last point makes it trivial to colocate your code with your styles, or provide exactly the appropriate level of coupling to maximise maintainability.
+* Typescript is far more powerful than any stylesheet language - it's a better way to organize and abstract your styles.
+* It eliminates the seam between your view functions and styles - easily pass in variables to dynamically modify styles.
+* You can colocate your code with your styles, or provide exactly the appropriate level of coupling to maximise maintainability.

+Here's what it looks like:

 ```typescript
 div ({style: {color:'green' }}, 'pickle')